ManavvGarg/Lavalink-Music-Bot/README.md

 * Erela easy to understand code
 * Made by Manav Garg
 * BassBoost Filter
+* Lyrics Command.
+Having a library of more than 55M+ Songs.
+[KSOFT Lyric Module used]

 #### Commands
+* lyrics
 * bassboost
 * jump
 * loop